clragon/flutter_sub_provider/README.md

 You can directly use all of the inbuilt SubProviders in your tree.
 It is also possible to extend SubProvider to create your own reusable SubProviders.

+You can get access to `SingleChildSubValue` and other internal types by importing `package:flutter_sub_provider/developer.dart`.

 To create a reusable SubProvider from our example earlier, we can do the following:

 ```dart